top of page

 What is Ketogenic Metabolic Therapy?

-You can achieve therapeutic levels of ketones through various methods, such as adopting a ketogenic diet, intermittent fasting, strategic use of exogenous ketone supplements and much more.
-For most individuals, the most effective approach involves customising a combination of these methods based on their lifestyle and preferences in order to make it sustainable in the real world.
+For many individuals, the most effective approach involves customising a combination of these methods based on their lifestyle and preferences in order to make it sustainable in the real world.

 What does the Research Say?